solana-labs/solana/book/src/paper-wallet/keypair.md

 Note that you could potentially use different passphrases for the same seed phrase.
 Each unique passphrase will yield a different keypair.
 {% endhint %}

 The `solana-keygen` tool assumes the use of the BIP39 standard English word list.
-If you choose to deviate from the word list or use a different language for your seed phrase, you can still derive a valid public key but will need to explicitly skip seed phrase validation.
+If you chose to deviate from the word list or used a different language for your seed phrase, you can still derive a valid public key but will need to explicitly skip seed phrase validation.

 ```bash
 solana-keygen pubkey ASK --skip-seed-phrase-validation